MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 https://www.bible.com/bible/111/REV.2.18

 - He is proclaiming deity, being a son of something means you share the same nature as the father and they are the originator of that nature (essential qualities, traits, or character)
-- Eyes like flaming fire means the penetrating judgment of fire
+- Eyes like flaming fire means the penetrating judgment of fire.
-- Feet like burnished bronze or Brass speaks of strength to execute the judgment
+- Feet like burnished bronze or Brass speaks of strength to execute the judgment.

 >'I know your deeds, your love and faith, your service and perseverance, and that you are now doing more than you did at first. '
 ==Revelation 2:19==